-Lessons from the Forest, is a four part poly-lingual video series exploring forest ecology and human relationships.
-Responding to the growing global immigration crisis, Lessons began as an exploration of borders in nature and between people.
-Lessons from the Forest is also a breakup album.
+Lessons from the Forest, 2016 - 2018 is a four part poly-lingual video series exploring forest ecology and human relationships.
+Responding to the growing global immigration crisis, footage and most audio was captured during an artist residency in Schwandorf, Germany, part of the Palatinate Forest, in a the region commonly known as Bavaria.
+Over the course of 4 videos, produced while in Germany and back in the US, I explored biodiversity and the concept of borders in nature and between people.

 It was a hot summer when Sasha Petrenko was traveling through Northern Europe en route to a Bavarian artists residency.
 Sensing the growling tension, between local inhabitants and the people fleeing for their lives, the project originated from an impulse to reconcile the dual concerns expressed by people, family members, artists and the public alike.
 As moral beings, we may know we should welcome those in distress, yet as individuals and as members of a distinct culture, we may fear that we will feel a burden or be threatened by opening our borders?
 Where can we find answers free of the dogma of human constructs of class, politics and race?